Strawberry Matcha Freezer Cups layered with creamy green matcha and fresh strawberry filling on a marble surface

 Layering Tip: If stacking, place parchment paper between layers to keep the cups from sticking together.

 Make Ahead Tip: These are ideal for meal prep—make a full batch and enjoy throughout the week as a refreshing, no-bake treat.
+If you're still building confidence with matcha basics, start with our Beginner’s Guide to Matcha .

 Recipe Variations